 The North Yorkshire Moors Railway operates entirely with volunteer staff, which is just so impressive.
 When you stand on the platform and see those steam trains shunting back and forth and finally your train arrives it really it a moment out of time.

-The steam trains from Grosmont run from March until November and they are an absolutely perfect way to see the North Yorkshire Moors and take in some of the best-preserved old railway stations in England.
+The Harry Potter train runs from Grosmont from March until November and they are an absolutely perfect way to see the North Yorkshire Moors and take in some of the best-preserved old railway stations in England.
 The trip begins at Grosmont Station and takes in Goathland, Newton Dale Halt and Levisham and the final stop is Pickering Station, then returning to Grosmont.

-The station Cafe at Goathland isn’t much better to be honest.
-The tea and coffee are hot but the cost of the bacon butties and the quality is not particularly good and to be honest the cakes are a little stale, much could be done to improve upon this.
-You are really better off to bring a little picnic lunch with you.
+The station Cafe at Goathland isn’t much better, to be honest.
+The tea and coffee are hot but the cost of the bacon butties and the quality is not particularly good and to be honest, the cakes are a little stale, much could be done to improve upon this.
+You are really better off bringing a little picnic lunch with you.

 When I first posted this article the Cafe responded and said they were trying to improve things and I was impressed that they bothered.
 It’s pretty cool to hear people are listening to what you say – good for them.

-From Goathland we past Newton Dale Halt which is actually a station with access only by walking or mountain bike.
+From Goathland, we passed Newton Dale Halt which is actually a station with access only by walking or mountain bike.
 This is a request stop and is the perfect place to inhale the Yorkshire moors atmosphere and intensity.